GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_publish/index.md

 For users:

-- Added security — all apps and extensions are checked for Malware signals.
+- Added security—all apps and extensions are checked for Malware signals.
 - All apps are maintained with the latest version the developer has published.
 - Ratings and reviews provide a great way to see the quality of applications.